 To enable local Vision client fallback, do the following steps:

-Go to Config > System > Gateway Settings in the local Gateway.
+- Go to Config > Gateway Settings in the local Gateway.

-Scroll down to the Local Vision Client Fallback section and select Enable Local Fallback.
+- Scroll down to the Local Vision Client Fallback section and select the Enable Local Fallback.

-Enter the name of the Fallback Project.Note: The selected project must be published in the local Gateway, and it must have at least one main window.
+Note, that the selected project must be published in the local Gateway, and it must have at least one main window.

-Optionally, you can change the Seconds Before Failover setting to a value other than 60 seconds.
+- Optionally, you can change the Seconds to Failover setting to a value other than 60 seconds.